Rich455/Graph-Based-Discovery-of-Genomic-Subtypes-in-Acute-Myeloid-Leukemia/README.md

 Disease structure emerges naturally from genomic relationships.

-This framework is exploratory and descriptive — it clusters mutation patterns but does not perform patient-level prediction or clinical classification.

 This network accurately recapitulates the major molecular subclasses of AML as defined in current clinical guidelines (ELN 2022, ICC).